Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### Creating a wireless motion sensor

+For this subchapter, a wireless remote control and receiver are used, marked as (b) and (c) in Figure 4.
+The transmitter and the receiver are linked together and use fixed RF codes to communicate.
+The remote control has four buttons and by pressing each button, the receiver will release a high voltage of 5V through its output pins.

+This part is based on a tutorial presented by Edney (2014).
+In order to create a wireless motion detector transmitter, two wires are soldered to each side of a button on the remote as shown in Figure 10.
+Connecting the two wires must simulate a keypress.

+The NPN transistor will work like a switch and connect the two cables from the remote together when a high signal comes from the PIR.
+Figure 10 shows the complete wiring diagram for the wireless motion detector transmitter.

 #### Sending SMS and triggering an alarm if motion is detected

 #### Implementation of a panic button